 Additionally, SOGH provides the expectant mothers with Mama Kits required for the birth.
 These consist of sterile gloves, plastic sheets, cord ligature, razor blades, tetracycline, cotton, soap and sanitary pads.
+The products are bought from a company in Uganda, for a shorter way of transport and to support the country’s economy rather than importing the resources from abroad.
 While some of the components of the kits are plastic based, they are necessary as maintaining a sterile and safe environment during the birth is a key goal of the project.

 The question of flying is presented once again: similarly to the Mama and Family project, it has been decided that flying is justifiable but only by people who are involved on a long-term basis with SOGH and will help build a relationship with our Ugandan partners.